froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 So far we have created test tasks that run in real browsers.
 These tasks have to be kicked off manually.
 During development, it can be useful to have a task that runs automatically whenever you make changes for rapid feedback.
 The example projects include a task that runs on PhantomJS for increased speed.

+The Node.JS project even includes a development task that runs tests automatically as you make changes.

-## Other stuff you can do with Galen Framework
+## Other things you can do with Galen Framework

 Galen Framework can also be used to: